markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 By default, the color of the bullet points used in a list is the same color set for the text of the list.
 Since our `body` CSS rule has set the color to be the same teal as the background, we couldn't tell that the bullet points were even there!
 Now that we are changing some of the styles to our `<header>`, however, that color would've shown up in our navigation bar, so we needed to tell those bullet points to be hidden.

 The `align-items` property is another property that is specifically used with flexbox or grid layouts.
 Not only does it keep child elements along a row matched up with another, but it can also be used to vertically center an element on a page.
 This may sound like a simple task, but it wasn't until this property that it was possible to achieve this type of vertical alignment without using JavaScript.
-Read [MDN's documentation on `align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) to learn more.
+Read [MDN's docs on `align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) to learn more.

 ### [NEED VIDEO: FSFO-87 - Demo of align-items](https://trilogyed.atlassian.net/browse/FSFO-87?atlOrigin=eyJpIjoiYTg5MTNjZmE3MDQ1NDM1OGE5ZjE2YTBlMjRkMzc3MTciLCJwIjoiaiJ9)